RIDE FAQ

 What do I receive for my entry fee?

 • Water and Snacks will be available at the event.
 Bring your own water bottle for use during your ride.
+You will be able to fill them at the Oasis stations.

 • A unique experience!
 This is the ONLY recreational ride that travels over the Hoan bridge.
 In addition to the sweeping views of Milwaukee along the route, enjoy a one-of-a-kind arts experience at UPAF Fest, at the Henry Maier Festival Ground, with performances, giveaways, food, beverages and MORE!